 At six pm in the evening there is a knock on their door, and it’s the friendly porter from the station with a package from the older gentleman.
 The children know that at some point they have to tell their mother what they have done, but decide to do so after she has recovered.
 Mother is angry because she does not want handouts, and she doesn’t want anyone feeling sorry for her and her family.

 When mother arrives, they take her to the stranger and in conversation they find out that he is Russian, has lost his train ticket and is ill.
 The stranger is a writer, and has written beautiful books, many of which mother has read.
 They take him home with them, and Roberta goes to fetch the doctor.
-Mother gives the stranger one of her husband’s outfit, and Roberta asks her mother if her father is dead and is told no.
+The mother gives the stranger one of her husband’s outfit, and Roberta asks her mother if her father is dead and is told no.

 As the stranger grows stronger, they learn more about his life.
 He was imprisoned because of his beliefs and what he writes about.
 He was enlisted into the army and deserted when it was safe and came to England.
 He knows his family is somewhere in England, but doesn’t where.
 Mother writes many letters to Members of Parliament, editors of newspapers, but cannot get any word on the stranger’s family.